datastax/cassandra-data-apis/graphql/README.md

 #### Return values

 When mutations fail with `applied: false`, the most up-to-date, existing values are returned in the result.
-Using previous query, if the book already exists then the result would return a value for the `author`.
-Values that part of the paritition and clustering keys are always returned in the result independent of whether the mutation was applied.
+Using the previous query, if the book already exists then the result would return a value for the `author`.
+Values that part of the paritition and clustering keys are always returned in the result, independent of whether the mutation was applied.

 ```json